oppia/oppia-web-developer-docs/Guide-to-migrate-e2e-tests.md

 ## Selectors

 A selector is used to query an element.
 The WebDriver Protocol provides several selector strategies to query an element.
-WebdriverIO simplifies them to keep selecting elements simple
+WebdriverIO simplifies them to keep selecting elements simple.

 The `$` command is a short way to call the findElement command in order to fetch a single element on the page